IoT Applications in the Agricultural Industry - 4th Edition

 Report Overview

-How will the market for agricultural IoT applications evolve in 2024 and beyond?
+How will the market for agricultural IoT applications evolve in 2025 and beyond?
 Berg Insight covers the latest trends and developments in the emerging smart farming market.
-Berg Insight forecasts that the number of installed wireless devices for applications in agricultural production is forecasted to grow at a CAGR of 8.1 percent from 25.2 million connections at the end of 2022 to 37.1 million connected devices by 2027.
-Cellular connections amounted to 1.8 million at the end of 2022 and is expected to grow at a CAGR of 17.7 percent to reach 4.0 million in 2027.
+Berg Insight forecasts that the number of installed wireless devices for applications in agricultural production is forecasted to grow at a CAGR of 7.6 percent from 26.5 million connections at the end of 2023 to 38.2 million connected devices by 2028.
+Cellular connections amounted to 2.0 million at the end of 2023 and are expected to reach 4.1 million in 2028.
 Get up to date with the latest information about vendors, products and markets.

 Table of Contents